hsf-training/hsf-training-docker/_episodes/09-containerized-analysis.md

 > mkdir fitting_output
 > ~~~
 >
 > Find a partner and pull the image they've built for their skimming repo from the gitlab registry.
 Launch a container using your partner's image.
 Try to run the analysis code to produce the `histogram.root` file that will get input to the fitting repo, using the `skim_prebuilt.sh` script we created in the previous lesson for the first skimming step.
-You can follow the instructions in [step 1](https://gitlab.cern.ch/awesome-workshop/awesome-analysis-eventselection-stage2/blob/master/README.md#step-1-skimming) and [step 2](https://gitlab.cern.ch/awesome-workshop/awesome-analysis-eventselection-stage2/blob/master/README.md#step-2-histograms) of the skimming repo README.
+You can follow the skimming instructions in [step 1](https://gitlab.cern.ch/awesome-workshop/awesome-analysis-eventselection-stage2/blob/master/README.md#step-1-skimming) and [step 2](https://gitlab.cern.ch/awesome-workshop/awesome-analysis-eventselection-stage2/blob/master/README.md#step-2-histograms) of the README.
 >
 > **Note:** We'll need to pass the output from the skimming stage to the fitting stage.
 To enable this, you can volume mount the `skimming_output` directory into the container.
 Then, as long as you save the skimming output to the volume-mounted location in the container, it will also be available locally under `skimming_output`.
 >